APPLYING INTERPRETING TO DIPLOMATIC SETTINGS

 It goes without saying that confidentiality is paramount.

 No self-respecting public service, corporate or conference interpreter would ever intentionally disclose the contents of a meeting – nor would a diplomatic one.
 However, when working in diplomatic settings even disclosing the fact that a meeting or a visit took place could breech confidentiality and end up sharing more than intended.
 Photos and selfies are a minefield, especially when shared online, no matter how innocent the intentions.

 Casual conversation during breaks and car rides, when one is relaxed and has lowered one’s guard, are equally risky, especially when it comes to sharing anecdotes or expressing one’s opinion, turning neutrality into thin ice and remaining neutral into an art.
 It is easy – and desirable – to build rapport with someone when working closely and, especially, when becoming their voice.
 Thus the need to replace the physical boundaries of the conference interpreting booth with the more abstract but equally important ones of professional conduct.

 In my presentation at the 2019 ITI Conference, I argued that, given the special nature of diplomatic interpreting, it should be considered a sub-field within interpreting and that universities and professional associations should consider revising their training programmes and Codes of Ethics accordingly.

-On my end, I will continue to write about the work of diplomatic interpreters and to share my professional experiences in this, my MCL Blog, as often and as thoroughly as I can.
+On my end, I will continue to write about the work of diplomatic interpreters and to share my professional experiences as often and as thoroughly as I can.

 “Interpreters play a vital but overlooked part in diplomacy.
 The best ones are able to translate not only words but also points of emphasis and tone and are careful to ensure that idiomatic expressions are not misunderstood.”
-Madeleine Albright, former secretary of state USA
+Madeleine Albright, 64th United States Secretary of State